-Figure 9-2.
+Figure 7-2.
 Erase Sector Protection Register

-9.1.2 Program Sector Protection Register Command
+7.1.2 Program Sector Protection Register Command

-Once the Sector Protection Register has been erased, it can be reprogrammed using the Program Sector Protection Register command.
+Once the sector protection register has been erased, it can be reprogrammed using the program sector protection register command.

-To program the Sector Protection Register, the $\overline{\text{CS}}$ pin must first be asserted and the appropriate 4-byte opcode sequence must be clocked into the device via the SI pin.
-The 4-byte opcode sequence must start with 3DH and be followed by 2AH, 7FH, and FCH.
-After the last bit of the opcode sequence has been clocked into the device, the data for the contents of the Sector Protection Register must be clocked in.
-As described in Section 9.1, the Sector Protection Register contains 16-bytes of data, so 16-bytes must be clocked into the device.
-The first byte of data corresponds to sector 0, the second byte corresponds to sector 1, and so on with the last byte of data corresponding to sector 15.
+To program the sector protection register, the $\overline{\text{CS}}$ pin must first be asserted, and then the appropriate four-byte opcode sequence must be clocked into the device via the SI pin.
+The four-byte opcode sequence must start with 3DH, and be followed by 2AH, 7FH, and FCH.
+After the last bit of the opcode sequence has been clocked into the device, the data for the contents of the sector protection register must be clocked in.
+As described in Section 7.1, the sector protection register contains 64 bytes of data, and so 64 bytes must be clocked into the device.
+The first byte of data corresponds to sector 0, the second byte corresponds to sector 1, and so on, with the last byte of data corresponding to sector 63.

-After the last data byte has been clocked in, the $\overline{\text{CS}}$ pin must be deasserted to initiate the internally self-timed program cycle.
-The programming of the Sector Protection Register should take place in a time of t_p , during which time the Status Register will indicate that the device is busy.
-If the device is powered-down during the program cycle, then the contents of the Sector Protection Register cannot be guaranteed.
+After the last data byte has been clocked in, the \overline{CS} pin must be deasserted to initiate the internally self-timed program cycle.
+The programming of the sector protection register should take place in a maximum time of t_p , during which the status register will indicate that the device is busy.
+If the device is powered down during the program cycle, the contents of the sector protection register cannot be guaranteed.

 If the proper number of data bytes is not clocked in before the $\overline{\text{CS}}$ pin is deasserted, then the protection status of the sectors corresponding to the bytes not clocked in can not be guaranteed.
-For example, if only the first two bytes are clocked in instead of the complete 16-bytes, then the protection status of the last 14 sectors cannot be guaranteed.
-Furthermore, if more than 16-bytes of data is clocked into the device, then the data will wrap back around to the beginning of the register.
-For instance, if 17-bytes of data are clocked in, then the 17th byte will be stored at byte location 0 of the Sector Protection Register.
+For example, if only the first two bytes are clocked in instead of the complete 62 bytes, then the protection status of the last 62 sectors cannot be guaranteed.
+Furthermore, if more than 64 bytes of data are clocked into the device, then the data will wrap back around to the beginning of the register.
+For instance, if 65 bytes of data are clocked in, then the 65th byte will be stored at byte location 0 of the sector protection register.

-If a value other than 00H or FFH is clocked into a byte location of the Sector Protection Register, then the protection status of the sector corresponding to that byte location cannot be guaranteed.
-For example, if a value of 17H is clocked into byte location 2 of the Sector Protection Register, then the protection status of sector 2 cannot be guaranteed.
+If a value other than 00H or FFH is clocked into a byte location of the sector protection register, then the protection status of the sector corresponding to that byte location cannot be guaranteed.
+For example, if a value of 17H is clocked into byte location 2 of the sector protection register, then the protection status of sector 2 cannot be guaranteed.

-The Sector Protection Register can be reprogrammed while the sector protection enabled or disabled.
-Being able to reprogram the Sector Protection Register with the sector protection enabled allows the user to temporarily disable the sector protection to an individual sector rather than disabling sector protection completely.
+The sector protection register can be reprogrammed while sector protection is enabled or disabled.
+Being able to reprogram the sector protection register with sector protection enabled allows the user to temporarily disable the sector protection of an individual sector rather than disabling sector protection completely.

-The Program Sector Protection Register command utilizes the internal SRAM buffer 1 for processing.
-Therefore, the contents of the buffer 1 will be altered from its previous state when this command is issued.
+The program sector protection register command utilizes the internal SRAM buffer 1 for processing.
+Therefore, the contents of buffer 1 will be altered from its previous state when this command is issued.

-Table 9-5.
+Table 7-5.
 Program Sector Protection Register Command

-Command Byte 1 Byte 2 Byte 3 Byte 4 Program Sector Protection Register 3DH 2AH 7FH FCH
+Command Byte 1 Byte 2 Byte 3 Byte 4 Program sector protection register 3DH 2AH 7FH FCH

-Figure 9-3.
+Figure 7-3.
 Program Sector Protection Register

-9.1.3 Read Sector Protection Register Command
+7.1.3 Read Sector Protection Register Command